jcsargis00/Pewlett-Hackard-Analysis/README.md

     * 72,458 employees were found to be the correct number of employees soon to be eligible for employement by using the Distinct clause in the queries to eliminate duplicate title entries for employees
-    * 25,916 of the retirement eligible employees were Senior Engineers, a key position at Pewlett Hackard and another 24,926 were senior staff, also very important and senior jobs for the company.
+    * 25,916 of the retirement eligible employees were Senior Engineers, a key position at Pewlett Hackard and another 24,926 were Senior Staff, also very important and senior jobs for the company.
     * The Pewlett Hackard criteria for the mentorship program showed 1550 employees eligible.
 #
 With 1550 employees eligible for the mentorship program, and 72,458 retirement-eligible employees in the company, there